-Each of the four Sub-Boards is chaired by a main Board member, who reports to the Board on their activities.
-The Sub-Boards are accountable to the LEP Board for delivering their respective programmes of activity and for providing advice and recommendations on issues and projects which come within their remit - including on policy issues, project proposals, monitoring and delivery.
-A Scheme of Delegation is currently in draft and will be put in place by end of July 2021.

-A number of working groups will also be put in place to support the work of each of the Sub-Boards and will be developed in line with the Economic Strategy and key areas of responsibility agreed for each of the Sub-Boards.
+- 2.3.7 Each of the four Sub-Boards is chaired by a main Board member, who reports to the Board on their activities.
+The Sub-Boards are accountable to the LEP Board for delivering their respective programmes of activity and for providing advice and recommendations on issues and projects which come within their remit including on policy issues, project proposals, monitoring and delivery - 2.3.8 A number of working groups are also in place to support the work of the Sub-Boards and have been developed in line with the Economic Strategy and key areas of responsibility has been agreed for each of the Sub-Boards.
 These are named according to Figure 2: